integr8ly/keycloak-operator/README.md

 ```

-In a new terminal run `make create-examples`.
+In a new terminal run `make cluster/create/examples`.

 ## Deploying to a Cluster

 Before the Keycloak Operator can be deployed to a running cluster, the necessary Custom Resource Definitions (CRDs) must be installed.
-To do this, run `make install_crds`.
+To do this, run `kubectl apply -f deploy/crds/`.

 Or alternatively create your own.

-- `kubectl apply -f deploy/Keycloak_crd.yaml`
+- `kubectl apply -f deploy/crds/Keycloak_crd.yaml`
-- `kubectl apply -f deploy/KeycloakRealm_crd.yaml`
+- `kubectl apply -f deploy/crds/KeycloakRealm_crd.yaml`
 - `kubectl apply -f deploy/rbac.yaml -n <NAMESPACE>`
 - `kubectl apply -f deploy/operator.yaml -n <NAMESPACE>`